amuller/checkero/README.md

 * 2 matches with student2
 * 2 matches with student3
 * 2 matches with student4
-* 2 matchew with student5
+* 2 matches with student5

 For expressions that have distance 3, Student 0 has: